Current Number of NFL Teams

-These are older NFL teams and long-standing rivalries that compete today in the NFC East Conference.
+These are older NFL teams and long-standing rivalries that compete today.

-The big AFL rivalries would include the Oakland Raiders and Kansas City Chiefs, and they currently compete in the AFC West.
-This rivalry will continue when the Raiders move to Las Vegas in 2020, and the exciting competition for the Western division lead will continue as well.
+The big AFL rivalries would include the Oakland Raiders and Kansas City Chiefs.
+They currently compete in the AFC West.
+This rivalry will continue when the Raiders move to Las Vegas in 2020.
+The exciting competition for the Western division lead will continue as well.

 The NFL Playoffs

-The NFL playoffs are a series of single-elimination games within each conference, leading to the Super Bowl.
+The NFL playoffs are a series of single-elimination games within each conference.
+These lead to the Super Bowl.
 The Super Bowl is the NFL world championship that features the champions of the AFC and NFC.

 The NFL playoffs are limited to 6 teams within each conference.
 Each of the 4 division champions, plus 2 wild-card teams.
 The seeding and determination of the 2 wild card teams are dependent on the season’s win/loss standings.
-In the event of ties, wins within the division/conference and any head-to-head games are used to determine the final seeding in the playoff rounds.
+If there is a tie, wins within the division/conference and any head-to-head games count.
+They are used to determine the final seeding in the playoff rounds.

 Wild Card Teams

-A wild-card team is one of 2 teams that has either the 1st or 2nd best record among the teams that did not win their respective divisions in the conference.
+A wild-card team is one of 2 teams that has either the 1st or 2nd best record among the teams.
+They did not win their respective divisions in the conference.
 Wild card teams may have a better win/loss record than teams that won the division titles in the conference.
-The wild card games expand the playoff structure and give good teams in competitive divisions a playoff opportunity.
+The wild card games expand the playoff structure.
+It gives good teams in competitive divisions a playoff opportunity.

 The playoffs begin in early January and the top 2 division leaders in each conference receive a “bye”.
 A bye means a week of rest, while the first round is played to determine their future opponent.

-The best 2 division champs in each conference play their first playoff game in their home stadium, in addition to the week of rest.
+The best 2 division champs in each conference play their first playoff game at home stadium.
+Additionally, there's also the week of rest.

-The first round of playoffs matches the lowest-rated wild-card team, against the division champ with the 3rd best record.
-The same week is a game that matches the highest-rated wild-card against the division champ with the 4th best record.
+The first round matches the lowest-rated wild-card team, against the division champ.
+This is the champ with the 3rd best record.
+Next is a game that matches the highest-rated wild-card against the division champ.
+This is the champ with the 4th best record.
+Both these rounds occur in the same week.
 These 2 wild-card games are played in each conference.
 A total of 4 playoff games start the NFL playoffs to determine the Super Bowl match-up.

-A team’s win-loss standings at the conclusion of the regular season is important for gaining this week of rest and home-field advantage.
-The team with the best regular-season record will have home-field advantage throughout the playoffs.
+A team’s win-loss standings at the conclusion of the regular season are important.
+It's used for gaining this week of rest and home-field advantage.
+The team with the best regular-season record will have a home-field advantage.
+This advantage will stick throughout the playoffs.

 Home Field Advantage

-Home field advantage has been an important factor in winning the conference and earning a trip to the Super Bowl.
+Home field advantage has been an important factor in winning and making it to the Super Bowl.
 The Super Bowl location is predetermined, years prior.
 While it is possible a team could play the Super Bowl in its home stadium, this has yet to happen.
 The Super Bowl has always been a predetermined neutral site.

 NFL Team Performance

-The playoffs lead to a champion, and an assessment of an NFL team’s performance - in a historical context - means looking at championships.
+The playoffs lead to a champion.
+An assessment of an NFL team’s performance - in a historical context - means looking at championships.

 In a sports betting context, performance refers to the performance against the spread.
-However, it is important to understand the great championship teams and NFL team dynasties that have evolved over the decades.
+However, it is important to understand the great championship teams.
+Learn about NFL team dynasties that have evolved over the decades.